-- explain, in the context of a given scenario, why it is important to have an understanding of the business when planning an engagement; - b. identify ways of gaining an understanding of a client's business; - recognise the circumstances under which it may be necessary to bring in expertise (including expertise in technology) from other parties to support assurance processes; - d. identify the risks arising from, or affecting, a given set of business processes (including risks associated with an entity's use of emerging technology, cyber security and
+- a. explain, in context of a given scenario, why it is important to have an understanding of the business when planning an engagement; - b. identify ways of gaining an understanding of a client's business; - recognise the circumstances under which it may be necessary to bring in expertise (including expertise in technology) from other parties to support assurance processes; - d. identify the risks arising from, or affecting, a given set of business processes (including risks associated with sustainability and climate change, technological advances, cyber security and GDPR) and circumstances and assess their implications for the engagement; - e. identify the risks arising from error, fraud and non-compliance with law and other regulations, including sustainability and climate change and GDPR, and assess their implications for the engagement; - f. assess significant business risks (including risks associated with going concern, sustainability and climate change, technological advances, cyber security and GDPR) identified for their potential impact upon an organisation, in particular

-- GDPR) and circumstances and assess their implications for the engagement; - e. identify the risks arising from error, fraud and non-compliance with law and other regulations, including GDPR, and assess their implications for the engagement; - f. assess significant business risks (including risks associated with going concern, climate change, technological advances, cyber security and GDPR) identified for their potential impact upon an organisation, in particular their potential impact on performance measurement; - g. identify the components of risk for a specified assurance engagement; - h. assess the impact of risk and materiality on the engagement plan of assurance procedures to be performed on historical and prospective information, including the nature, timing and extent of assurance procedures, for a given organisation; - i. discuss the benefits and limitations of analytical procedures (including data analytics) at the planning stage; - j. determine an approach appropriate for an engagement for a specified organisation which addresses: - possible reliance on controls (including those within IT systems) - use of technology during an assurance engagement (including data analytics and results of data analytics routines, data visualisations generated by audit software, Al and automated tools) - the organisation's adoption of technological advances, including cloud computing - using the work of internal audit - using the work of other experts - using the work of another auditor - probable extent of tests of controls and of substantive procedures, including analytical procedures and data analytics - the nature and extent of client-generated information, including reliability of clients' reports and underlying systemgenerated data - the probable number, timing, staffing and location of assurance visits - the assurance of entities' published sustainability and corporate responsibility report; and

-- the financial statement implications of climate change; - k. analyse and interpret data extracted from an organisation's accounting records and reflected in data analytics software to identify trends and risks of misstatement:
+- their potential impact on performance measurement; - g. identify the components of risk for a specified assurance engagement; - h. assess the impact of risk and materiality on the engagement plan of assurance procedures to be performed on historical and prospective information, including the nature, timing and extent of assurance procedures, for a given organisation; - i. discuss the benefits and limitations of analytical procedures (including data analytics) at the planning stage; - j. determine an approach appropriate for an engagement for a specified organisation which addresses: - possible reliance on controls (including those within IT systems) - use of technology during an assurance engagement (including data analytics and results of data analytics routines, data visualisations generated by audit software, Al and automated tools) - the organisation's adoption of technological advances, including cloud computing - using the work of internal audit - using the work of other experts - using the work of another auditor - probable extent of tests of controls and of substantive procedures, including analytical procedures and data analytics - the nature and extent of client-generated information, including reliability of clients' reports and underlying systemgenerated data - the probable number, timing, staffing and location of assurance visits; and - the financial statement implications of sustainability and climate change, including sustainability-related and climate-related risks and opportunities; - k. analyse and interpret data extracted from an organisation's accounting records and reflected in data analytics software to identify trends and risks of misstatement;